tylerharter/cs320/s21/p5/README.md

 	        continue
         counts[row[cidx]] += 1

-    for country, count in counts.items():
+    for region, count in counts.items():
-        # sometimes country names in IP dataset don't
+        # sometimes region names in IP dataset don't
         # match names in naturalearth_lowres -- skip those
-        if not country in w.index:
+        if not region in w.index:
             continue

         # add data (either count or a color) to a new column